How to Play Ladder Ball in the Yard (Rules and Scoring)

 Bolas are two balls connected by a rope, typically a nylon rope.
 Each player or team in ladder ball will have three bolas, usually in different colors, to make it easy to tell which ones belong to which person.

-As with the ladders, you can buy bolas in a ladder ball set.
-But they’re super easy to make, using nylon rope and the ball type of your choice.
+The bolas are super easy to make, using nylon rope and the ball type of your choice.
 Basically, any evenly-weighted ball will do, but popular options include:

 • Golf balls